16 Treatment effect models

 - The data are not 0 or 1, so CLT does not apply.

-18. We have constructed a random variable that has expected value \(b_2 - b_1\), the pollster bias difference.
-If our model holds, then this random variable has an approximately normal distribution and we know its standard error.
+18. We have constructed a random variable that has an expected value of \(b_2 - b_1\), representing the difference in pollster bias.
+If our model holds, then this random variable has an approximately normal distribution, and we know its standard error.
 The standard error depends on \(\sigma_1\) and \(\sigma_2\), but we can plug the sample standard deviations we computed above.
-We started off by asking: is \(b_2 - b_1\) different from 0?
-Use all the information we have learned above to construct a 95% confidence interval for the difference \(b_2\) and \(b_1\).
+We began by asking: is \(b_2 - b_1\) different from 0?
+Using all the information we have gathered above, construct a 95% confidence interval for the difference \(b_2 - b_1\).

 19. The confidence interval tells us there is relatively strong pollster effect resulting in a difference of about 5%.
 Random variability does not seem to explain it.
 We can compute a p-value to relay the fact that chance does not explain it.
 What is the p-value?